 What is Takt Time?

 Lean companies use the takt time metric to set the speed of production lines and define JIT processes.
 It allows them to perfectly match their client demand and maintain a continuous flow through the system.

-Takt time is the total available working time divided by the number of units that a customer demands, determining its value should not be hard, provided that you have the accurate data on hand.
+With takt time being the total available working time divided by the number of units that a customer demands, determining its value should not be hard, provided that you have the accurate data on hand.